 Another Volcanic Crater just outside of Honolulu across the highway from Hanauma Bay.
 This old railway line fires you straight up the side of a 1,200ft Volcano on an incredibly steep gradient!
 There are no switchbacks here just an exhausting head-on charge, but wow, it’s really something when you hit the summit!

 The most Westerly point on the Island and seriously remote and rugged this 4.5 Mile trail takes you along the rugged north shore coast.
-With stunning mountains one side and windswept shoreline to the other, the trailheads to the very edge of the island, where you can walk around the edge of the Kuokola Range or backtrack to the start.
+With stunning mountains on one side and windswept shoreline to the other, the trailheads to the very edge of the island, where you can walk around the edge of the Kuokola Range or backtrack to the start.

 One of several PillBox hikes on the Island.
 As a remote and strategically important outpost during WW2, the island was heavily fortified with machinegun posts and lookouts all over the island.
 The good thing about these locations are they provide sweeping views of the area they overlook.
-An important quality of a Pillbox Location, also a good quality of a Vista point for hiking.
+An important quality of a Pillbox Location, and also a good quality of a Vista point for hiking.

 This old roadway runs around the edge of the sunken Hanauma Bay Craor providing excellent views of the stunning waters below.
 Keep going and you get to a satellite installation and further still and you run out of land and end up at some very impressive rugged coastline.

-A really short one to finish off, the Turtle Bay Pillbox is located after less than half a mile of gentle pathway.
+A really short one to finish off, the Turtle Bay Pillbox is located after less than half a mile of gentle pathways.
 The trail starts off at a stunning Large Banyan Tree and heads off through the woodland, at the end of the trail is a hidden beach with the Pillbox on the end of a headland with views of Kawela and Turtle Bay.

 We have a more Detailed List of Hikes here that also includes some of the more Epic routes such as the Manana Ridge Trail.